mslinn/awsLambdaTest/REST_API.md

 # REST API

 If you wish to type along and have not already performed the instructions on the [previous page](REGISTER.md) please do so now.

-## Create an API Gateway REST API
+## Saving Your Work

 We will use these environment variables from `setEnvVars.sh`: